 Direction

 Now it's off and out of the city.
-At first you keep mainly to the east and ride through Gleißhammer and Zarbelshof to Schmausenbuck.
+Initially, you mainly head east and cycle through Gleißhammer and Zarbelshof to the Schmausenbuck.

-The Schmausenbuck is an elevation of almost 400 metres above zero in the middle of the Lorenzer Reichswald forest on the eastern edge of Nuremberg.
-Its extensive network of paths and trails invites you to go hiking and cycling.
-The Nuremberg Zoo has been located on its southern slope since May 1939, which you now circle around to the left.
+The Schmausenbuck is an elevation of almost 400 metres above sea level in the middle of the Lorenzer Reichswald forest on the eastern edge of Nuremberg.
+Its extensive network of paths and trails is ideal for hiking and cycling.
+The Nuremberg Zoo has been located on its southern slope since May 1939, which you now cycle round to the left.

 Beech blade

-The Beech Blade is a stratified spring, symmetrically enclosed and accessible via a curved sandstone staircase.
+The Buchenklinge is a layered spring that is symmetrically framed and accessible via a curved sandstone staircase.
 This facility was renovated in 1908, 1932 and most recently in 2000.
 However, the Buchenklinge was first mentioned in a document 650 years ago.
-The reason for this was also a renovation at that time.
-The spring has therefore been known for much longer and was used, among others, by the workers of the nearby quarry and by excursionists as a resting place.
+The reason for this was also a renovation.
+The spring has therefore been known for much longer and was used as a resting place by the workers of the nearby quarry and by day trippers.

 Sandweg